 Neighbor Lori Cicciari tells the Times Union that the kids’ father jumped from the window, and then raised his arms to catch the children as they dropped.

 One of the kids was a baby, roughly six months old.
-The other two children were aged 7 and 8.

 The mother then also jumped, hurting her back in the fall.